SaheemMaqbool/BlogAI/README.md

-# 📝 QuickBlog
+# 📝 sahemBlog

-🚀 **QuickBlog** is a AI enabled , clean and fast full-stack personal blogging platform built using the MERN stack.
+🚀 **sahemBlog** is a AI enabled , clean and fast full-stack personal blogging platform built using the MERN stack.
 It’s designed for developers, writers, and content creators who want a simple yet powerful way to share their ideas online.

 With real-time Markdown editing, a smooth admin dashboard, secure JWT login, and ImageKit integration for easy image uploads, QuickBlog makes publishing stress-free.